-This is where I currently work.
 I originally interned at LLNL over the summer of 2017 (click hear to learn more about my group), and joined part-time during university to support the software side of the project longer-term.
+To facilitate me working at the national lab part-time during university I am contracted under J&A Film Preservation, a company that has been working with the Film Scanning and Re-Analysis Project for several years.
 I am continuing to develop vision algorithms for scientific measurements, but I am also working on streamlining our team’s workflow by using the latest workflow automation tools like Dagster.

 Over the past 2 years working for the Film Scanning and Re-analysis project I have added several new measurement tools to our measurement tool written in Python.
 These tools include global-segmented film exposure measurement methods, and a a new fireball detection pipeline that I architected utilizing spectral analysis and temporal edge tracking.
 I also added measurement statistics for all of the data our group generates using scikit-learn to better understand our measurements.
 In addition, I have refactored our codebase to explicitly support both CLI and GUI (Tk) methods to run which will allow the team to programmatically re-analyze and update old results more easily.